SylvainCorsini/liumo-framework/README.md

 # Liumo Framework
-A very minimalist framework by Sylvain Corsini.
+A very minimalist framework.
+Liumo is lightweight, fast but still powerful.

 It's based on some Symfony components (see composer.json).